SalvadorAngel/ngx-http-decorators/README.md

 To get started with __NgxHttpDecorators__, you need to import `NgxHttpDecoratorsModule` into your application's **app/core** module.

-Шf most of your requests use the same host (base server url), then it can be specified using the `REFLECTIVE_REQUEST_HOST_URL` InjectionToken as in the example below.
+If most of your requests use the same host (base server url), then it can be specified using the `REFLECTIVE_REQUEST_HOST_URL` InjectionToken as in the example below.

 > It is not necessary to specify this, and further it will be shown how it will be possible to override this property in the Api service.